The first days

 Regular updates on your child’s progress make sure you can celebrate these important victories together:

-- Each month you’ll get a newsletter, upcoming calendar, listing of special events, and family connection opportunities.
+- Monthly, you’ll get a newsletter, upcoming calendar, listing of special events, and family connection opportunities.

 - Twice a year, we’ll hold formal parent conferences to share information, observations, and discuss questions about your child’s individual development and goals.
 We also welcome informal conferences at any time upon your request.